 Description

-The classic Hairy Bikers Quiche Lorraine recipe is foolproof and delicious.
-It features a rich, homemade shortcrust pastry, which is blind-baked for a perfectly crisp base.
-The savory custard filling is made with smoked bacon, soft onions, Gruyère cheese, and a luxurious mixture of double cream and crème fraîche.
+This quiche Lorraine has a buttery homemade shortcrust pastry, blind-baked for a crisp base.
+The savoury custard filling is made with smoked bacon, soft onions, Gruyère cheese, and a mixture of double cream and crème fraîche.
+Serve warm or cold.

 Ingredients